 - include a thorough investigation of the concern(s) or allegation(s), and the wider context in which it/they may have occurred (as appropriate) depending on the nature and seriousness of the alleged incident(s), it may be appropriate for the police and/or children's social care to carry out this investigation; - treat all children involved as being at potential risk while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, s/he may also have considerable unmet needs and be at risk of harm themselves.
-The school should ensure that a safeguarding response is in place for both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter; - take into account that the abuse may indicate wider safeguarding concerns for any of the children involved, and consider and address the effect of wider sociocultural contexts such as the child's peer group, family, the school environment, the potential for victimisation in the local community and the child's online presence; - Consider the potential complexity of child-on-child abuse and of children's experiences, and consider the interplay between power, choice and consent.
-While children may appear to be making choices, if those choices are limited they are not consenting; - Obtain the views of the child/children affected.
+The school should ensure that a safeguarding response is in place for both the child who has allegedly experienced the abuse, and the child who has allegedly been responsible for it, and additional sanctioning work may be required for the latter; - take into account that the abuse may indicate wider safeguarding concerns for any of the children involved, and consider and address the effect of wider sociocultural contexts such as the child's peer group, family, the school environment, the potential for victimisation in the local community and the child's online presence; - consider the potential complexity of child-on-child abuse and of children's experiences, and consider the interplay between power, choice and consent.
+While children may appear to be making choices, if those choices are limited they are not consenting; - ensure an intersectional approach is followed, specifically ensuring adultification does not lead to a failure to recognise victims of child-on-child abuse and particularly those from ethnic minority groups; - obtain the views of the child/children affected.
 Unless it is considered unsafe to do so the DSL should discuss the proposed action with the child/children and their parents and obtain consent to any referral before it is made.
 The school should manage the child's expectations about information sharing, and keep them and their parents informed of developments, where appropriate and safe to do so.
 It is particularly important to take into account the wishes of any child who has allegedly been abused, and to give that child as much control as is reasonably possible over decisions regarding how any investigation will be progressed and how they will be supported.

-What should you do if you suspect a child may be experiencing or involved in child-on-child abuse
+What should you do if you suspect a child may be experiencing or involved in child-on-child abuse?